As restrictions begin to ease around the world, Peter prepares to head out on his first post-lockdown trip: the Highlander Adventure

 I will be joining the Highlander Velebit trek in Croatia, running from 12th to 17th September 2020.

-The alpine trail begins in Zavižan in the Northern Velebit National Park and travels southeastwards through the Velebit Range that divides continental Croatia from the Adriatic coast and is the country’s largest mountain range.
+The alpine trail begins in Zavižan in the Northern Velebit National Park and travels southeastwards through the Velebit Range, which divides continental Croatia from the Adriatic coast and is the country’s largest mountain range.

 The park is known for its rich variety of wildlife and montane landscapes, hence its promotion from nature reserve to national park status in 1999 making it Croatia’s youngest national park.